2016UAVClass/Firmware/README.md

 * cd ~/src/Firmware
 * make posix_sitl_default gazebo

 It will take a bit the first time you run this.
 Also, if the build fails, try again.
-It seems to fail the first time (to be fixed).
-You should see a Gazebo window with the F450 at the center.
+You should see a Gazebo client window with the F450 at the center.

-In another terminal, run
+In another terminal, run the mavros node
 * roslaunch mavros px4.launch fcu_url:="udp://:14540@127.0.0.1:14557"

 and, in yet another terminal
 * cd ~/catkin_ws/src/mavros/test_mavros/scripts
 * python mavros_wpmission_test.py

+You can look at the list of mavros topics,
+* rostopic list

+And maybe check out the state of the FMU,
+* rostopic echo /mavros/state

 <b>GAZEBO ROS</b><br/>